 Amazing 3D printing companies

-There are already some incredible companies out there making inspiring things.
+There are already incredible companies out there making inspiring things.
 Here are some of the 3D printing companies making the biggest splashes in the mainstream press.

-3D printing innovation: Makies Doll Factory
+3D printing innovation: 3D printed toys

 3D printing and Left Field Labs

 Literally making music, Left Field Labs used 3D printing in the creation of their music box.
-They allow users of their website to create their own custom music box cylinders, effectively printing music from plastic.
+They allowed users of their website to create their own custom music box cylinders, effectively printing music from plastic.

 3D printing company: 3D Systems